 Remember 6-15-24.
 If you've been within 6 feet of an infected person for 15 minutes or more in total over 24 hours, the federal Centers for Disease Control and Prevention considers that close contact.
 Someone who has been exposed won't necessarily come down with COVID-19, but the virus is contagious for 48 hours before a patient has any symptoms or tests positive.

-In Alabama, it's called GuideSafe.
-In New York, it's the COVID Alert NY from the New York State Department of Healthcare.
-In Wyoming, it's called the Care19 Alert.
+In Alabama, the app is called GuideSafe.
+In New York, it’s the COVID Alert NY.
+In Wyoming, it’s called the Care19 Alert.